intel-unesp-mcp/infieri2019-session1/README.md

     local Linux operating system.

-Unlike other device drivers implemented to support PCI Express based hardware, such as graphics cards, Intel® Xeon Phi™ was designed to support the execution of computing applications in the familiar HPC environment through the OpenMP and MPI specifications, as well as other offload programming usage models.
+Unlike other device drivers implemented to support PCI Express based hardware, such as graphics cards, Intel Xeon Phi was designed to support the execution of computing applications in the familiar HPC environment through the OpenMP and MPI specifications, as well as other offload programming usage models.
 Because the coprocessor core is based on the